 1. Learn about endangered species in your area.
 Teach your friends and family about the wonderful wildlife, birds, fish and plants that live near you.
 The first step to protecting endangered species is learning about how interesting and important they are.
 Our natural world provides us with many indispensable services including clean air and water, food and medicinal sources, commercial, aesthetic and recreational benefits.
-For more information about endangered species, visit endangered.fws.gov.
+For more information about endangered species, visit endangered.fws.gov and join our activist network to receive updates and action alerts.

 3. Make your home wildlife friendly.
 Secure garbage in shelters or cans with locking lids, feed pets indoors and lock pet doors at night to avoid attracting wild animals into your home.
 Reduce your use of water in your home and garden so that animals that live in or near water can have a better chance of survival.
 Disinfect bird baths often to avoid disease transmission.
 Place decals on windows to deter bird collisions.
 Millions of birds die every year because of collisions with windows.
 You can help reduce the number of collisions simply by placing decals on the windows in your home and office.
 For more information on what you can do, check out these tips from the US Fish and Wildlife Service.